 Continuous Distribution

 So far, all random variables we have seen have been discrete.
 In all the cases we have seen in CS109 this meant that our RVs could only take on integer values.
-Now it's time for continuous random variables which can take on values in the real number domain ($\R$).
-Continuous random variables can be used to represent measurements with arbitrary precision (eg height, weight, time).
+Now it's time for continuous random variables which can take on values in the real number domain (

 From Discrete to Continuous